-How to Start a DBA in Arizona
+How to Set Up a DBA in Arizona

 Arizona may be the quintessential dessert, but it is anything but a vast and empty land.
 From large cities like Phoenix to the sprawling suburbs, Arizona is full of small businesses that form a large and thriving economy.
 Entrepreneurs hoping to join the ranks of Arizona business owners will need to complete a number of steps before their business is operational, including choosing a name for the business.
 One option that can be crucial is a DBA, which is set up at the state level.